census-instrumentation/opencensus-specs/encodings/BinaryEncoding.md

 # BINARY FORMAT

+The binary format can be used to encode different data types, each with different fields.
+This document first describes the general format and then applies it to specific data types, including Trace Context and Tag Context.

 ## General Format
 Each encoding will have a 1 byte version followed by the version format encoding: